slerpy/flair/README.md

 # Flair v3.0

-Adding bounce to systems step. boingboingboing.
+adding bounce to systems step. boingboingboing.

-Fish, Bash, Linux, Mac (Theoretically?)
+fish, bash, linux, mac (theoretically?)

 ## Basic idea
 we keep all of our dotfiles in one place, the .dotfiles dir